HereMobilityDevelopers/HERE-Mobility-SDK-Android/README.md

 ## 3. Getting Started <a name="getting-started"></a>

 ### 3.1.
 Obtaining HERE Credentials for your App <a name="obtain-creds"></a>
 To use the HERE Mobility SDK, you will need to receive an API Key and a Secret Key.
-To obtain these, contact us at mobility_developers@here.com.

-Please include the following information in your email:

-* Full name
-* Phone number
-* Application name
-* Application id (as specified in your `build.gradle`)
+To obtain these, please go to our [website](https://developers.mobility.here.com/) and sign up for a developer account.

 ### 3.2.
 Integrating Google Play Services into Your App <a name="google-play-services"></a>
 [Set up Google Play Services](https://developers.google.com/android/guides/setup) in your app and add the play-services-location module as a dependency.